Vango82/PhD-Thesis-Code/README.md

 # PhD-Thesis-Code
 Code for my PhD Thesis

+The main brach contains the Python code.

 "eB.py" is the Python code of Erlang B formula, which defines the Erlang B function can be invoked by other programs